andreasBritten/MediaMatcher.js/readme.md

 ======

 CSS:
- - MediaMatcher simply adds and removes &lt;link&lt; tags into your &lt;head&lt; tag
+ - MediaMatcher simply adds and removes &lt;link&lt; tags into your &lt;head&gt; tag

 JS:
- - MediaMatcher simply adds and removes &lt;script&lt; tags into your &lt;head&lt; tag
+ - MediaMatcher simply adds and removes &lt;script&lt; tags into your &lt;head&gt; tag

 OBJ:
  - If the associated MediaQuery matches "onMatch" is triggerd.
 If it doesn't match anymore "onUnmatch" will be triggerd. "onInit" will be triggerd immediately before the first "onMatch" is called.